pietern/databricks-environments/dbr/15.1.x-cpu-ml-scala2.12/README.md

-# Python constraints for 15.1 ML (includes Apache Spark 3.5.0, Scala 2.12)
+# Python constraints for 15.1 CPU ML

 Constraint files to match your local Python environment to 15.1 ML (includes Apache Spark 3.5.0, Scala 2.12).